 P. The currently effective Zoning Ordinance of the borough and any amendments thereto.

-§ 1-5 Inclusion of new legislation prior to adoption of Code.
+§ 1-5.Inclusion of new legislation prior to adoption of Code.

-All ordinances and resolutions of a general and permanent nature adopted subsequent to the date given in 1-4A and/or prior to the date of adoption of this ordinance are hereby deemed to be a part of the Code and shall, upon being printed, be included therein.
+All ordinances and resolutions of a general and permanent nature adopted subsequent to the date given in §1-4A and/or prior to the date of adoption of this ordinance are hereby deemed to be a part of the Code and shall, upon being printed, be included therein.
 Attested copies of all such ordinances and resolutions shall be temporarily placed in the Code until printed supplements are included.

 § 1-6.
 Changes and revisions in previously adopted ordinances.